JohnDSweet/vacation-suggester/README.md

 * Offer a minimum of 3 vacation destination suggestions.
 * Don't forget your Git commits AND README.

-### Requirements for your page:

-* Your name
-* An image of you or something that represents who you are
-* A list of projects you have created with active links to them (either on GitHub or GitHub pages)
-* For each, include a brief description of the project and what languages it uses
-* An “About Me” section
-* Include your background (education, job experience, or why did you decide to take a class on programming, etc)
-* Your current interests/hobbies/skills
-* Create a gh-pages branch so that you site can be viewed on GitHub Pages at your-username.github.io/portfolio (for example).
-* Don't forget your Git commits and include a README in your GitHub repository!

 ### Objectives
 Your code will be reviewed for the following objectives: